jessecambon/tidygeocoder/README.md

 To perform reverse geocoding (obtaining addresses from geographic coordinates), we can use the `reverse_geocode()` function.
 The arguments are similar to the `geocode()` function, but now we specify the input data columns with the `lat` and `long` arguments.
-The dataset used here is from the geocoder query above.
-The single line address is returned in a column named by the `address` argument and all columns from the geocoding service are returned because `full_results = TRUE`.
+The input dataset used here is from the geocoder query above.

+The single line address is returned in a column named by the `address` argument and all columns from the geocoding service results are returned because `full_results = TRUE`.
 See the `reverse_geo()` function documentation for more details.

 <!--
 Removing the licence column is done just to prevent a note from